noobychris/audi-can-rpi/README.md

-# read_from_canbus.py

-## Disclaimer
+## Project
+This project/script is designed to display CAN bus data (speed, RPM, etc.) on the DIS/FIS using a Raspberry Pi.
+It also allows controlling the Raspberry Pi using the RNS-E buttons in TV mode.
+It also includes functions for OpenAuto Pro, which has unfortunately been discontinued.

+> **ℹ️ Note:**
-I am not a professional programmer – most of my knowledge is self-taught.
+> I'm not a professional developer – most of my knowledge is self-taught.
 I designed this script so that almost all functions can be activated or deactivated individually.
 My goal was to make the script install all missing components (e.g., Python modules) automatically so minimal prior knowledge is required.

-> **ℹ️ Note:**
+>
 > This script is the result of years of work and runs very well in my own setup.
 However, I can only test it in my own car.
 In theory, it should work with other models as well.
 For this reason, I have created a table of compatible and tested models.
 Feedback after testing is highly appreciated so we can keep this table updated!

----

-## Usage Context
 I use this script with a **Raspberry Pi 4** connected to an **RNS-E** in an **Audi A4 B6 (8E)**.
 It controls **OpenAuto Pro** (which is unfortunately discontinued).
 The OpenAuto Pro features in the script can be disabled, so the script will also run without it.

 ---

 ## Main Features

 ### 1. Driver Information System (DIS/FIS) Text Output
 The script can write to the first two lines of the **DIS/FIS** (Driver Information System) in the instrument cluster.
-It can overwrite existing text (e.g., from the radio) via the telephone channel.
+It can overwrite existing texts (e.g., from the radio or ima modules) via the telephone channel.

 ![Image](https://github.com/user-attachments/assets/f16e3018-3c32-4819-99f9-9a51ef2f099c) &nbsp;&nbsp;&nbsp; ![Image](https://github.com/user-attachments/assets/abfc84b0-341d-49f7-b662-1df58eaa0d3d)